Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 | Darley Abbey Mills |

-From here we head on through Darley Abbey Park, and then after navigating some diversions around closed sections of river (due to redevelopments), continue along the river to reach the train station on the far side of Derby.
+From here we head on through Darley Abbey Park, and then after navigating some diversions around closed sections of river (due to redevelopments), we continue along the river to reach the train station on the far side of Derby.

-Enjoyment Rating : ⭐⭐⭐⭐ ★ / 5 (loved the Cromford section, other sections were not as good)
+Enjoyment Rating : ⭐⭐⭐⭐ ★ / 5 (loved the Cromford section)

 Disclaimer: This writeup provides a narrative of what to expect rather than a route guide to follow.
 The route is covered by the 119 and 128 (you would get away without this second map as it is only needed for Derby itself) OS Landranger maps (links redirect to Amazon).
 The route was easy to follow from the map and pretty well way marked by the purple and yellow arrows on signs.